 For further information about visa requirements, check with the Vietnamese Embassy in London.

-Entry into Vietnam may be refused if your passport has less than 1 month validity from the date your Vietnamese visa expires.
+For periods of stay longer than 15 days, entry into Vietnam may be refused if your passport has less than 1 month validity from the date your Vietnamese visa expires.

-UK Emergency Travel Document (ETD)
+UK Emergency Travel Documents

-If your ETD has been issued in Vietnam, you will need an exit visa from the Vietnam Immigration Department before you can travel out of Vietnam.
-This process normally takes 3-5 working days.
+UK Emergency Travel Documents are accepted for entry, airside transit and exit from Vietnam.
+Please contact the nearest Vietnamese Embassy to obtain an appropriate visa before travel.
+If your ETD has been issued in Vietnam, to replace a lost/stolen passport, you will need an exit visa from the Vietnam Immigration Department before you can travel out of Vietnam.
+This process normally takes 5 working days.
 Contact the Immigration Department directly for further information.